neos/neos-development-collection/Neos.Neos/Documentation/References/CommandReference.rst

 ^^^^^^^

 ``--authentication-provider``
   Name of the authentication provider to use for finding the user.
-Example: "Neos.Neos:Default
+Example: "Neos.Neos:Backend"